kamyabnazari/fair-energy-ai/README.md

 ## Features

-- Custom prediction model for energy consumption and fairness.
 - Comprehensive backend and frontend development modules tailored for web applications.
 - A user-friendly interface for energy consumtion overview.